mmshabab90/TTK4145-1/README.md

 positions, states and requests of all the elevators.
 When a new request is made at a client, the client notifies the queue/master and the queue designates the most suited elevator to fulfill the request.

+### Cost function
+The cost function calculates the minimum travel time.